The history of Mastermind

 The first ever edition of ‘Mastermind’ was recorded at Liverpool University and aired on BBC One in 1972.
 The show was hosted by former journalist Magnus Magnusson, a formidable Scot of Icelandic parentage who was billed as the show’s “Interrogator”.

 The series was initially thought too 'high-brow' and was aired in a late night slot.
 When it was brought to peak hours it clocked up such a huge audience that it remained there.

 The premise of the game is simple.
 Four contestants drawn from the British public, compete against each other and the clock to earn the most points.
 They do this by answering genuinely difficult questions.
-Each is quizzed firstly for two minutes on the Specialist Subject of his or her choice, and then - in Round Two - for a further two minutes on their General Knowledge.
+Each is quizzed firstly for two minutes on the Specialist Subject of their choice, and then - in Round Two - a further 2.30s on their General Knowledge.

-From the very first show the contenders’ interrogation took place in the famous 'black leather chair', which in the first 25 year run of the quiz travelled the length and breadth of the United Kingdom, as shows were recorded in universities, churches, and other imposing venues.
-The show became a national institution, spawning catchphrases including “Pass” and "I've started so I'll finish".
+From the very first show, the contenders’ interrogation took place in the famous black leather chair, which in the first 25 year run of the quiz, travelled the length and breadth of the United Kingdom.
+Shows were recorded in universities, churches, and other imposing venues.
+‘Mastermind’ became a national institution, spawning catchphrases including “Pass” and "I've started so I'll finish".

 Instead, contenders compete for a Caithness Glass Bowl – each one unique and decorated by engraver Denis Mann at his studio in Wick – and the honour of being crowned Britain’s “Mastermind”.